Jachm11/optee-os_raspberry_pi_4_port/README.md

 sudo apt install isc-dhcp-server sudo systemctl restart isc-dhcp-server.service
 ```
-Now go ahead and remove the Ethernet and connect again.
+Now go ahead and turn of the RPI4.

 You will also need a SSH service running on your PC.
 ```